Bikram Singha: The Lion Is Back

 The film received an "A" certificate from the Central Board of Film Certification.
-The film was dubbed into Hindi as "Ek Rowdy Bikram".
+The film was dubbed into Hindi Language as "Ek Rowdy Bikram".

 Plot

-Gupi (Prosenjit Chatterjee) is a small-time conman in love with Madhu (Richa Gangopadhyay), a pretty woman whom he met at a wedding he wasn't invited to.
-Into this picture, the world enters six-year-old Osmita (Baby Titli), who inexplicably believes Gupi to be her dad.
+Gupi is a small-time conman in love with Madhu, a pretty woman whom he met at a wedding he wasn't invited to.
+Into this picture enters six-year-old Osmita, who inexplicably believes Gupi to be her dad.
 And if this wasn't bad enough, Gupi becomes the object of a series of life-threatening attacks by a gang of criminals who seem to know something he doesn't.

 While trying desperately to save his life and love, Gupi stumbles upon a deadly secret.
 A secret that will take him to a small town named Debgarh: A town terrorized by its ruthless MLA and the mafia he controls; a town whose inhabitants' only hope for redemption is Gupi.

-Later, he learns that ACP Bikram Singha Roy (Prosenjit Chatterjee), his look alike, is in danger from criminals.
+Later, he learns that ACP Bikram Singha Roy, his look alike, is in danger from criminals.